 You might not have a ton of cash to put aside right now.
-Even setting aside small amounts can help, and small amounts eventually add up to big(ish) money.
+But even setting aside small amounts can help, and small amounts eventually add up to big(ish) money.

-An app like Digit, which analyzes your spending and takes out small amounts when it thinks you won’t notice, is a great way to start, especially if you take a hands-off approach to your finances.
+An app like Digit, which analyzes your spending and transfers small amounts to savings when it thinks you won’t notice, is a great way to start, especially if you favor a hands-off approach to your finances.
 Digit takes advantage of your lack of attention, and uses it to help you save.

-If you’re the more conscious type, then consider setting up a high-yield savings account.
+If you’re the more hands-on type, then consider setting up your own high-yield savings account.
 By putting your money in a separate account, you set up a nice little psychological barrier between you and it, meaning you’ll be less likely to spend your emergency fund on impulse buys.
 And the interest your money earns will help offset inflation.

-If the idea of savings several thousand dollars seems far off, aim for the bank account buffer™ first.
-It’s like a mini-emergency fund you keep in your checking account.
+If the idea of saving several thousand dollars seems far off, aim for the bank account buffer™ first.

-Think of it as a cushion of cash you keep in your checking account, and that you never spend.
+Think of it as a mini-emergency fund, or a cushion of cash you keep in your checking account, and that you never spend.
 No fun, right?

-It’s not much fun, but it can keep you from having to worry about whether the landlord will deposit your rent check before you get your next employer-sponsored infusion of cash.
+It’s not much fun, but it can keep you from having to worry about whether the landlord will deposit your rent check before your next payday.
 It also protects you from overdraft fees, which means being broke won’t make you even more broke.

 It can be $500, $1,000, or equal to the amount of one paycheck.
-You don’t want your bank account buffer™ to be too much (unless you’re using a high-yield checking account), because you’ll be missing out on the (admittedly pretty minimal) interest that money would be earning in a high-yield savings account.
+You don’t want your bank account buffer™ to be too much money, because you’ll be missing out on the interest that money would otherwise be earning in a high-yield savings account.

 Money Under 30 founder David Weliver got into $80,000 in debt before he was even 25.
 How did he do it?
 The way we all do: Spending more than he earned.

 When you’re young and making real money for the first time, it can be hard to tell yourself no. But indulging every whim now means it’ll be even harder to reduce your spending later on.
-It’s best to start developing good habits now, so you won’t have to dig yourself out of a hole in the future.
+There’s no time like the present to develop healthy spending habits.

-If you don’t want to do the most tried-and-true method, Ye Olde Spreadsheet, then perhaps let an app do it for you: It won’t be as helpful at encouraging fiscal discipline, but it will help you get an overall sense of where your money’s going.
+If you don’t want to do the most tried-and-true method, Ye Olde Spreadsheet, then perhaps let an app do it for you.

 Telling yourself “no” all the time gets old.
 Eventually, you’ll break down and start saying “yes” to everything.